return to news

 About The Author

 Kamal Joshi is a business journalist who covers industries, markets, and IPOs.
-He is passionate about breaking news and enjoys playing tennis, especially flexing his backhand.
+He is passionate about breaking news and enjoys playing pickleball, especially flexing his net play.
 He was previously associated with Republic TV and LatestLY.

 Next Story